(13366) 1998 US24

-' (provisional designation ') is a Jupiter trojan from the Greek camp, approximately 33 km in diameter.
+' is a Jupiter trojan from the Greek camp, approximately 33 km in diameter.
 It was discovered on 18 October 1998, by astronomers with the Lowell Observatory Near-Earth-Object Search at the Anderson Mesa Station near Flagstaff, Arizona, in the United States.
 The dark Jovian asteroid is a slow rotator with a long rotation period of potentially 400 hours.
 It has not been named since its numbering in January 2000.